cuba-labs/data-load-coordinator/README.md

     <pickerField id="categoryFilterField" metaClass="demo_OwnerCategory"/>
 ```

-### Manual configuration with parameter name omitted.
+### Manual configuration with parameter name omitted

 Works if there is a single parameter in query or conditions

 ```xml
 <facets>